Philippine Army Air Corps: History

 The Air Corps was created by the Philippine National Assembly's National Defense Act of 1935 in its first legislative act.

-General Douglas MacArthur, convinced by his friend Philippine President-elect Manuel L. Quezon and with President Roosevelt's agreement to leave his position as Chief of Staff, become Military Adviser to the Commonwealth Government in 1935.
+General Douglas MacArthur, convinced by his friend Philippine President-elect Manuel L. Quezon and with President Roosevelt's agreement to leave his position as Chief of Staff, became Military Adviser to the Commonwealth Government in 1935.
 MacArthur was given wide authority to deal directly with the United States Secretary of War, his successor as the Army Chief of Staff and the United States Army Philippine Department and its commander Major General Lucius R. Holbrook who had been directed that his most important peacetime mission was assisting MacArthur in forming a Philippine force capable of defending the islands.
 MacArthur selected Majors Dwight D. Eisenhower and James B. Ord as his assistants who, with a special committee at the Army War College, prepared plans to form the national defense of the Philippine Commonwealth with a completion target of independence in 1946.
 That plan called for a small regular army with divisions of about 7,500 men, conscription with all men between twenty-one and fifty years of age eligible, with a ten-year training program to build a reserve army, a small air force and a fleet of torpedo boats capable of repelling an enemy.

 The air corps was targeted to have by independence in 1946 approximately 100 bombers and additional tactical support aircraft to be used with the Off Shore Patrol of torpedo boats in coastal defense.
 When war came the corps had around 40 aircraft and 100 pilots, 500 personnel, and six squadrons.
 On 15 August 1941, the PAAC was inducted into the United States Army and incorporated into the Far East Air Force, with 141 pilots, 17 ground officers, 1,200 enlisted men, and 64 aircraft, with Maj.
 Basilio Fernando as its Commanding Officer.
 No less than Gen. MacArthur himself was the inducting officer at the Nichols Airfield in Pasay outside Manila.

 The first Philippine Army airfield (Zablan Airfield) was built outside of Manila, Luzon in 1935.
 At this time only three pilot trainers were available in the Philippines.
 Courses in flying and technical training were given in the mainland United States to selected students.
 After the war the airfield was closed and became Camp Emilio Aguinaldo.

 On 31 July 1941 the corps consisted of 2,132 enlisted troops, under the command of 275 officers: